cseanburns/systems-librarianship/src/5b-basic-opac.md

 	<h1>A Basic OPAC</h1>

 	<p>In the form below, <b>optionally</b> enter text in the search field.
-	You can search by author, title, or publisher.
+	Your search query will search by author, title, or publisher.
 	Capitalization is not necessary.
 	It's okay to enter partial information, like part of an author's, title's, or publisher's name.</p>

-	<p>The date fields are <b>required</b>.
+	<p>You can leave the search field empty and only enter dates.
+    Regardless, both start and end dates are required for all searches.
-	You can use the date fields to limit results.
+	You can use the date fields to limit results, too.
 	I added some extra records, which you can view to know what you can query:</p>

 	<p><a href="opac.php">OPAC</a></p>